 For students, who complete their undergraduate degree in Germany or any EU country: You can apply if you do not yet have your undergraduate degree until the deadline for submission of applications.
 However, you need a minimum of 135 ECTS to be able to apply and you should hand in a recent statement of grades form and a confirmation that you have completed your courses.
 As soon as you got your bachelor certificate you should send it to us.
 You have up to one year to hand in your degree.

 For students, who complete their undergraduate degree in a non-EU country: You must have completed your undergraduate degree to be able to apply.
-Only in exceptional cases, we may accept applicants which have not finished their undergraduate degree which then can be provided latest by September.
-In that case, please send us a confirmation from your university with the following information:
+If you have not completed your degree before the end of the application period, but you will finish it before the start of the IIS program in the winter term, you have to enclose your application an confirmation from your university, with the following information:

 Should the application be in English or German?

 Your application package documents can be either in German or in English.
-The essay, the curriculum vitae, and the motivation letter must be in English.
+The essay and the curriculum vitae must be in English.